 ABOUT INTERNATIONAL TELEVISION & FILM AWARDS

+The 2020 competition will open for entries on July 23rd.
 We're always at your disposal.
-If you need additional assistance or have any questions, concerns, or suggestions, please contact Hal Goldberg or Scott Rose in processing(firstname.lastname@example.org).
+If you need additional assistance or have any questions, concerns, or suggestions, please contact Rose Anderson at firstname.lastname@example.org.

 1. DEADLINES AND FEES